kyle-reardon/QLD-NEM-Analysis/README.md

 The findings aim to support energy market stakeholders, including the market operator (AEMO), policymakers, practitioners and researchers.
 AEMO's forecasting team's budget for 2024/25 is $210 million.

 This repository contains the code and  key results of the project.
+Code is provided in both ipynb and knitted pdf format in case of rendering issues.

-### Please note, due to university restrictions, the datasets and written report cannot be published in the repository (only the code)
+### ⚠️ Please note, due to university restrictions, the datasets and written report cannot be published in the repository (only the code)

 ## Data & Methods
 ### Data Sources